Oshiomhole has corruption cases against him - PDP alleges

 “President Buhari’s handlers are aware that due to his poor performance, clinching his party’s presidential ticket under a free, fair and credible primary is impossible, hence this resort to intimidation, coercion and escalation of official hooliganism in the APC,” he added.

-According to Pulse correspondent in Abuja, some of Senator Kabiru Marafa’s supporters from Zamfara state were denied access to the Eagles Square, venue of the party's national convention.
+According to Pulse correspondent in Abuja, some of Senator Kabiru Marafa’s supporters from Zamfara state were denied access to the Eagle Square, venue of the party's national convention.

-The leader of the group claimed that they were stopped acceding the venue due to inscriptions on their shirts.
+The leader of the group claimed that they were stopped from accessing the venue due to inscriptions on their shirts.

 They were putting on T- shirts with the photograph of their leader, Senator Kabir Garba Marafa, who is the leader of one of the factions in Zamfara.